Tristan-dvr/ValheimRcon/README.md

 - Introduces several commands for interacting with the server remotely
 - Supports sending command execution results to Discord
 - Provides an extensible RCON command interface that can be used by third-party mods
-- Plugin is protected against most potential threats, preventing unauthorized access to the server via the RCON protocol
+- Advanced security features:
+	- IP address filtering with CIDR mask support (whitelist/blacklist)
+	- Security incident logging to Discord (failed logins, unauthorized access attempts, IP filter rejections)
+	- Empty password protection (plugin disabled if password is empty)
+	- Automatic disconnection of unauthorized clients

 # Usage
 1. Install the plugin to your Valheim server
 2. Start the server to generate the configuration file
 3. Configure the plugin in `BepInEx/config/org.tristan.rcon.cfg`:
 	- Set the RCON port (default is server port + 2)
-	- Change the RCON password. **Do not leave the default password, as it is insecure!**
+	- Change the RCON password.
+Empty password will disable the plugin.
+	- Configure IP filtering (optional):
+		- Whitelist: comma-separated list of allowed IP addresses or CIDR masks (e.g., `192.168.1.0/24, 10.0.0.1`)
+		- Blacklist: comma-separated list of blocked IP addresses or CIDR masks
+		- If whitelist is empty, all IPs are allowed (except blacklisted)
-	- Provide a Discord webhook URL to see command results in your Discord (optional but recommended)
+	- Configure Discord webhook to see command results in your Discord (optional but recommended)
+	- Configure security Discord webhook for security incident reports (optional but recommended)
 4. Restart the server to apply the changes
 5. Connect to the server using an RCON client (web or desktop application)
 	- For example, you can use this website https://cmsminecraftshop.com/en/console/.
 Select Conan Exiles (it has similar RCON packet structure), then enter your server IP, RCON port and password
 	- Or use desktop RCON client like mcrcon -> https://sourceforge.net/projects/mcrcon/
 6. After connecting you will be able to execute commands in the console.

+## IP Address Filtering with CIDR

+The plugin supports CIDR notation for IP address filtering.
+Use CIDR masks to allow or block entire IP ranges:

+- **Single IP**: `192.168.1.1` (equivalent to `192.168.1.1/32`)
+- **Subnet**: `192.168.1.0/24` (allows IPs from 192.168.1.0 to 192.168.1.255)
+- **Larger network**: `10.0.0.0/8` (allows IPs from 10.0.0.0 to 10.255.255.255)
+- **Multiple entries**: `192.168.1.0/24, 10.0.0.1, 172.16.0.0/16` (comma-separated)

+**Examples:**
+- Allow only local network: `Whitelist IP mask = 192.168.1.0/24`
+- Block specific IP range: `Blacklist IP mask = 203.0.113.0/24`
+- Allow multiple networks: `Whitelist IP mask = 192.168.1.0/24, 10.0.0.0/8`

 # Command List
 View all available commands: